 Security of the installation itself.
 The data files, log files, and the all the application files of your installation should be protected to ensure that they are not readable or writable by unauthorized parties.
 For more information, see Section 2.9, “Postinstallation Setup and Testing”.

 The features offered by security-related plugins.
-See Section 6.5, “Security Plugins”.
+See Section 6.4, “Security Components and Plugins”.